-Used Toyota Corolla Fielder before 1994 for sale (0 Result)
+Used Toyota Corolla Fielder for sale (602 Results)

 Toyota Corolla Fielder is the station wagon version of the E160 sold in Japan, Singapore, Macau, Hong Kong, and Sri Lanka.
 Its sedan version is known as Corolla Axio.
 Despite being a station wagon, the Fielder is treated as a compact car due to its surprisingly more sophisticated looks than other cars in this category.
 If you are mulling over the idea of going for a Toyota Corolla Fielder for sale, this review will be the perfect guideline.

 The Overview Of Toyota Corolla Fielder